 Peanuts Can Be Dangerous

-Peanuts are the most common cause of food-related allergy death.
+Peanuts are one of the most common cause of food-related allergy death.
 They can trigger anaphylaxis -- a reaction that may be fatal if not treated right away.
 Symptoms usually start within minutes of exposure.
 But they can also start within seconds or take hours to develop.
 Call 911 at the first sign of swelling, hives, trouble breathing, a rapid pulse, or dizziness.

 About one half of anaphylaxis cases are related to food.
 Shellfish, such as shrimp, lobster, and crab are triggers for some people.
 Shellfish and fish allergies can be so serious that just the cooking vapors can sometimes trigger an allergic reaction.
 As a reaction gets worse, tissues swell, blocking airways, and people can have deadly heart and circulation problems.

-Sesame Seeds, Tree Nuts, Legumes
+Sesame Seeds, Tree Nuts, Soy

 The tiny sesame seed can cause an anaphylactic reaction.
 Legumes such as lentils, peas, soy beans, and other beans can also cause reactions.
 They’re related to the peanut, which is actually a legume.
 Real nuts such as cashews and walnuts also tend to cause problems for some adults.

-Hidden Allergies: Dairy and Wheat
+Hidden Allergies: Dairy, Wheat and Egg

 In addition to peanuts, children are often allergic to wheat, milk, and eggs.
 Because triggers can be hidden in other foods, read labels carefully.
 By law, the eight most common allergenic foods -- milk, eggs, fish, shellfish, tree nuts, peanuts, soy, and wheat -- and ingredients made from them such as lecithin (soy) and whey (milk) should be listed.